Mrugelis/GAME-101-Assignment/README.md

 # GAME-101-Assignment
-developed for Humber GAME101 taught by Kwame Bryant by Martins Rugelis n01113107
+developed for Humber GAME101 taught by Kwame Bryan by Martins Rugelis n01113107